Stone Garrett Player Props: Nationals vs. Astros

 Stone Garrett At The Plate

-- Garrett has five doubles, three home runs and six walks while batting .264.
+- Garrett is hitting .275 with five doubles, three home runs and six walks.

-- He has hit a home run in three games this year (8.8%), homering in 2.6% of his chances at the plate.
+- He has hit a home run in three games this season (8.6%), homering in 2.5% of his trips to the plate.

-- In seven games this year (20.6%), Garrett has picked up an RBI, and in three of those games (8.8%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Garrett has an RBI in seven of 35 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.